tgirke/Nvim-R_Tmux/README.md

 to the screen.
-An alternative is to install the individual components stepwise by executing the lines in [`Install_Nvim-R_Tmux.sh`](https://github.com/tgirke/Install_Nvim-R_Tmux/blob/main/Install_Nvim-R_Tmux.sh) individually, or to proceed with the manual configuration in the subsequent sections.
+An alternative is to install the individual components stepwise by executing the lines in [`Install_Nvim-R_Tmux.sh`](https://github.com/tgirke/Install_Nvim-R_Tmux/blob/main/Install_Nvim-R_Tmux.sh) individually, or to proceed with the manual configuration outlined in the subsequent sections.

 #### Clone repos to your home directory